 Remote Agent Registration

 Comment out the following packages and make sure that DEBUG logging is enabled for all of them from the <bamboo-install>/atlassian-bamboo/WEB-INF/classes/log4j.properties file.
-The debug level on the remote agent can be done ins same way.
-In case you don't have log4j.properties file in the remote agent, you can copy one from the Bamboo server to the agent home:
+The debug level on the remote agent can be done in the same way.
+In case you don't have log4j.properties file on the remote agent, you can copy the one from the Bamboo server to the agent home:

-Next, restart Bamboo server and remote agents, and useful debug traces will be produced that show the agent-server communication in detail.
-Please use these logs to support your inquiries with Atlassian Support.
+Next, restart the Bamboo server and remote agents.
+Useful debug traces will be produced that show the agent-server communication in detail which Atlassian Support can use to investigate further.

 If your agent is dropping out due to errors similar to: